MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-The issue can be caused by a Transparent proxy configuration error on Server Core, such as the root certificates required by Azure ATP are not current or missing.
+The issue can be caused by a Transparent proxy configuration error on Server Core, such as the root certificates required by [!INCLUDE [Product short](includes/product-short.md)] are not current or missing.

 **Resolution:**

-Run the following PowerShell cmdlet to verify that the Azure ATP service trusted root certificate exists on Server Core.
+Run the following PowerShell cmdlet to verify that the [!INCLUDE [Product short](includes/product-short.md)] service trusted root certificate exists on Server Core.
 The following example uses the "DigiCert Baltimore Root" and the "DigiCert Global Root".

 ```powershell
 Get-ChildItem -Path "Cert:\LocalMachine\Root" | where { $_.Thumbprint -eq "D4DE20D05E66FC53FE1A50882C78DB2852CAE474"} | fl